The toil for loyal

 I’ve tried to apply this to myself – both a consumer and human with a lazy brain – a creature of habit, ‘loyal’ to brands I know.
 Since the ‘rona took over, I reckon there’s been a shift in my brand loyalty, thanks to things out of my control.
 Some brands I would buy haven’t been available on the shelf.
 Some weeks I have been worried about unnecessary expenditure on a product I usually wouldn’t think twice about.
 Whatever it’s based on, I reckon my ‘brand loyalty’ is reducing – and I am not alone.

-But aside from the devastating economic context, there appears to be some potential positive outcomes too, with the last few months seeing some consumers shift towards brands that align with their values.
+But aside from the devastating economic context, there appears to be some potential positive outcomes too.
+With the last few months seeing some consumers shift towards brands that align with their values.
 Some that took part in the aforementioned study said they’d switched brands to ‘take a stand’ in response to a brand’s behaviour and position when it came to important issues.
 I get these may not be the same participants as those switching brands as a direct cause of income loss or product availability, but the shift is still worth noting.
 Brand selection could be becoming a little more about purpose than product.

 And that’s probably where I have found myself too.
 I’ve switched energy providers to one with 100% green electricity, and am ordering more beer from BrewDog now they’re Carbon negative.
 I’m a walking bloody cliché.

 Back in the olden days of hugging, pub visits, commutes and rushing about, our choices needed to be quick.
-There was a brand purpose ripple already in motion – I do wonder if the pandemic has given it a bit more force for some people.
+There was a brand purpose ripple already in motion.
+I do wonder if the pandemic has given it a bit more force for some people.
 Perhaps when so many things have been taken away from us, we’re learning to take a more conscious control of the choices we have left.
 And perhaps the brands that stood for something will be the ones that thrive when we can all start standing near each other again.